NotAShelf/ssa/README.md

 ## License

-SSA is licensed under the [MIT License].
+SSA is licensed under the [MIT License](LICENSE).
 See the license file for more details.